iPhone 13 release date: We have a good idea of when Apple will unveil its next phones

 Though it's been only a few months since the iPhone 12 went on sale, Apple is already setting its sights on its next flagship smartphone, the iPhone 13 (or whatever it ends up being called).
 We're expecting to see four versions of the new phone: the iPhone 13, the iPhone 13 Mini, the iPhone 13 Pro and the iPhone 13 Pro Max, according to analyst Ming-Chi Kuo.
 But when can we expect Apple to unveil its newest phones?

-Apple has yet to hint at any iPhone 13 event date.
+Apple has yet to hint at any iPhone 13 event date (though there will likely be an Apple Event later this month, potentially to unveil the AirPods 3).
 Based on Apple's history, however, we can typically predict when the company's iPhone events will happen, and make an educated guess on a release date based on that.
 While the pandemic changed the usual course for 2020, marking the first September Apple event in eight years without an iPhone due to production delays, Kuo predicts that 2021 will see a return to the company's typical cadence.

 Read more: Every iPhone 13 rumor we've heard so far